hugomilan/tlmbht/README.md

 Then, you will run `tlmbht` in the terminal.

 To get start, you may want to try the validations first.
 You will need [Octave](https://www.gnu.org/software/octave/) (free) or [Matlab](https://www.mathworks.com/products/matlab.html) (paid) to plot the results and see the comparison with the analytical results.

+## Other TLM codes

+Do you want to know what are the other TLM codes and software available in the internet?
+I compiled a list of what I found in the file [tlmcode](https://github.com/hugomilan/tlmbht/blob/master/tlmcode.md)

 ## [References](https://github.com/hugomilan/tlmbht/blob/master/references.md) and [Acknowledgements](https://github.com/hugomilan/tlmbht/blob/master/acknowledgements.md):